Schedule is regularly updated.

 Precision Medication Selection • Big Sur I-III

 Precision or “personalized medicine” is an innovative care model designed to optimize the efficiency and therapeutic benefits for patients by incorporating multiple, patient-specific variables into clinical decision making.
-Common variables considered are age, comorbidities, and potential drug-drug interactions.
-Pharmacogenetic (PGx) testing is also becoming a commonly used tool, with FDA and CPIC dosing guidance published for many commonly prescribed medications.
-However, incorporating PGx with other variables into a clinical workflow while limiting "alert fatigue" is challenging.
+Pharmacogenetic (PGx) testing is also becoming a commonly used tool with FDA and CPIC dosing guidance published for many commonly prescribed medications.
 This presentation will explore resources and tools that allow effective integration of PGx and precision medicine into the residential care setting.

 CE Hours: 1